hoshsadiq/m3ufilter/README.md

 - `core.update_schedule` (`string`)

     How often it should retrieve the latest channels.
 This is expressed in [cron syntax](https://github.com/mileusna/crontab#crontab-syntax-).
 It is highly recommended that you do not set this to a low interval.
 Set this to at least once every day.
+You can use the tool [crontab.guru](https://crontab.guru/) to figure out what interval you want.
-    Default: `true`
+    Default: `* */24 * * *` (that is, once every 24 hours)

 - `core.auto_reload_config` (`true|false`)